How To Overcome Fear Of Loss In Trading (3 Tips And Hacks)

 In expert tennis, about 80 percent of the points are won; in amateur tennis, about 80 percent of the points are lost.
 In other words, professional tennis is a winner’s game – the final outcome is determined by the activities of the winner – and amateur tennis is a loser’s game – the final outcome is determined by the activities of the loser.

 Amateurs lose by making too many mistakes and blunders, like double faults, hitting the ball too hard, or hitting the net.
 In amateur tennis, the best strategy is simply to return the ball in the least risky way and wait for the opponent to do a mistake.
-Hitting the net, for example, is called unforced error and is something being reported throughout any professional game in major tournaments.
+Hitting the net, for example, is called unforced error and is reported throughout any professional game in major tournaments.

 What is the relevance of unforced errors to trading?